 Disclose whether or not the board of directors The Corporation does not consider the level of or its nominating committee considers the representation of Designated Groups on the Board because level of the representation of Designated in considering individuals as potential directors or members of senior management, we at all times seek the Groups on the board in identifying and nominating candidates for election or remost qualified persons, regardless of other criteria.
-We election to the board and, as the case may be, believe that this approach enables us to make decisions how that level is considered or the reasons regarding the composition of the Board based on what is in the best interests of the Corporation and the best interests why it is not considered. of our shareholders.
+The election to the board and, as the case may be, Corporation believes that this approach enables it to make how that level is considered or the reasons decisions regarding the composition of the Board based on what is in the best interests of the Corporation and its why it is not considered. shareholders.